jdecourval/laval-simulator/doc/challenges-en.md

 ### Description

-Compute the base-2 logarithm for all inputs such as
+Compute the base-2 logarithm for all inputs, i.e.:
 ```
 A = floor(log2(a))
 B = floor(log2(b))